 Over the course of the year, the Board of Trustees amended the District's budget several times.
-These budget amendments are categorized into three classifications: (1) increase to the fund balance;

-(2) decrease to the fund balance; and (3) no change to the fund balance.
+These budget amendments are categorized into three classifications: (1) increase to the fund balance; (2) decrease to the fund balance; and (3) no change to the fund balance.

-The District increased student enrollment by 717 students for the 2022-2023 school year.
-This enrollment increase represents recovery of a portion of the significant enrollment loss of more than 3,900 students experienced during the two years of the COVID-19 pandemic.
-Student attendance was also improved for the 2022-2023 school year, finishing at 88.0%.
+The District experienced a decrease in student enrollment of 512 students for the 2023-2024 school year.
+Student attendance improved for the 2023-2024 school year, finishing a little more than 1.1% ahead of last year at 89.14%.
 While this was an improvement from the prior year, it remained below the 90% attendance rate assumed for this year's budget projection.

 The General Fund is responsible for the basic instruction, administration, and operations of the school district.
-Actual revenue in the General Fund came in \$7.3 million higher than the amended budget and was \$27.2 million higher than the original adopted budget.
-The State revenues were \$4.7M higher than the amended budget.
-Federal revenues were \$2.7M higher than the amended budget due to the increase of \$2M in School Health and related Services (SHARS) revenues.
+Actual revenue in the General Fund came in \$8.3 million higher than the final amended budget and was \$12.4 million higher than the original adopted budget.
+Local revenues came in slightly below the final amended budget, while State revenues were \$6.5M higher and Federal revenues were \$2.7M higher than the final amended budget.